notunderground/starter-kit/README.md

 ## Tools
-learn these before moving on, these are the tools we're going to use every day
+These are the tools we're going to use every day.
+So get familar before moving on to rails.

 ### Editor
 download, and install